 You can make this dish with any vegetables that you happen to have in the kitchen.
 I had cauliflower, aubergines, peppers, French beans and courgettes.
 The base is made of onions, garlic and tomatoes.
 The topping is parsley and garlic mixed together, and added at the last minute.

-The earthenware pot where the ingredients are cooked together used to be called a ‘ghiveci’ and hence it gave its name to a whole category of dishes.
-It can be made with lamb, chicken or rabbit and/or vegetables, especially aubergines, okra or as in my recipe below, anything that you have in the pantry.
-It originated in the old Ottoman empire and since then it has spread widely throughout the Balkans and in Romania.
-The pot is round and deep, with a lid, and distributes the heat evenly, keeping the food warm for longer when served at the table.
+The traditional earthenware pot where the ingredients were cooked together used to be called a ‘ghiveci’ and hence it gave its name to a whole category of dishes.
+It could be made with lamb, chicken or rabbit and/or vegetables, especially aubergines, okra or as in my recipe below, anything that you have in the pantry.
+It originated in the old Ottoman empire and since then it spread widely throughout the Balkans and in Romania.
+The ghiveci pot is usually round and deep, with a lid, and the shape distributes the heat evenly, keeping the food warm for longer when served at the table.
 There is a similarity here with a ‘tagine’.

-I’ve spoken with Musa Dagdeviren about the ghiveci. ’The size of the güveç type casserole varies according to the size of your family or community.
+I’ve talked with Turkish author Musa Dagdeviren about ghiveci. ’The size of the güveç type casserole varies according to the size of your family or community.
 All the dishes are traditionally cooked in a wood oven or directly over an open fire.
 Apart from covering the pot with its lid or a wrought iron mould, a güveç can also be covered with tail fat and caul fat.’

-In Romania, we cook a ‘ghiveci’ without having this particular pot, but we often use a ‘ceaun’, a cauldron that is usually hung over the open fire.
-A large casserole dish will do too, and we can start to prepare the dish on the stove then move it into the oven.
+In Romania, we cook a ‘ghiveci’ without having this particular pot, often using a ‘ceaun’, a cauldron that is usually hung over the open fire.
+A large casserole dish will do too, and we can start to prepare the dish on the stove, then move it into the oven.
 But the pot itself has lost its name.
 Funnily enough, the only usage of the word ‘ghiveci’ as a pot in Romanian refers to ‘flower pots’.

 Serve 4-6 people